rmatuszak/Powershell/README.md

 ## Repository structure

 Repository contains currently two directories:
-1. 0_Basic - containing basic scripts for learning purposes,
+1. Learning - containing scripts for learning purposes,
 2. UsefulExamples - a collection of real-life examples to get and use in our everyday work

 ## Script convention